poshithNandyala/CourseAI/README.md

 ├── src/
 │   ├── components/        # Reusable UI components
 │   ├── pages/             # Home and Course detail views
-│   ├── services/          # API functions for YouTube, Gemini, Supabase │   └── App.tsx            # App structure
+│   ├── services/          # API functions (YouTube, Gemini, Supabase)
+│   └── App.tsx            # Main App structure
 ├── public/
-│   └── _redirects         # For SPA routing (Netlify)
+│   └── _redirects         # Netlify SPA routing fallback
-├── vercel.json            # For Vercel SPA routing
+├── vercel.json            # Vercel SPA routing config
-└── .env.example           # Sample env vars
+└── .env.example           # Example env variables
+📝 Notes & Recommendations
+⚠️ API Limits: The YouTube Data API and Gemini AI API have usage quotas.
+If you exceed them, some features may not work.

+🔐 Authentication: Sign-in/Sign-up functionality is under development.
+Expect breaking changes during future updates.

+🧪 Development Tip: For now, run locally for best results and to avoid quota limitations.

 🙏 Credits
-🛠️ Prompted and generated using Bolt AI

-🤖 Course generation powered by Gemini AI (by Google DeepMind)
+🤖 Course generation powered by Gemini AI (Google DeepMind)

-📺 Real video content fetched from the YouTube Data API
+📺 Video content fetched using the YouTube Data API

-🔧 Backend & comments via Supabase
+🔧 Backend and comment system via Supabase

+⚡ Prompt and architecture powered by Bolt AI

+📣 Contributing
+Feel free to open issues or submit PRs!
+This project is a work in progress and contributions are welcome.